DiamondLightSource/ulims-json-schemas/docs/readme.md

    a new branch via `git checkout -b your-schema-branch`.
 One schema change per branch is recommended.

-2. Find the folder with the schema to be edited.

-3. Edit current.json with alterations required.
-Changing the number in **$id first** is recommended to avoid overwriting existing releases.
-This is **very important** for schema at 1.0.0 or newer being used by production systems.
-If you forget to change the $id now, a cleanup will be required in many cases after step 6.
-Draft schema can overwrite themselves.
+2. Create a schema folder inside the appropriate folder under `schemas` and instrument, for example `schemas/samples/p99/newschemaone`

+3. Inside that new folder create a "current.json" file with "title" and $id matching an exact pattern based on path in root.
+See basic and advanced schema in examples folder for pattern.
+Create the schema as required.

+> [!IMPORTANT]
+> For existing schema, changing the number
+> in **$id first** is recommended to avoid overwriting
+> existing releases.
+This is **very important** for schema
+> at 1.0.0 or newer being used by production systems.
+If
+> you forget to change the $id now, a cleanup via the advanced
+> method is required in many cases after step 6.
+Draft schema
+> can overwrite themselves.

 4. Commit current.json and in commit message mention: the schema name, version change made to $id and